Cleidson-Oliveira/Cleidson-Oliveira/README.md

 <div>
   <b><i>
     I'm a biomedical, but, I did fell in love to program in the pandemic period. <br/>
-    I'm 26 years ago, I borned and currently living in Bahia. <br/>
+    I'm 26 years old, I borned and currently living in Bahia. <br/>
     My initial goal is to become a fullstack Javascript developer, <br/>
     but other languages and programming areas also call my attention, such as: <br/>
-    artificial  intelligence and bioinformatics using mainly python.
+    artificial  intelligence and bioinformatic using mainly python.
   </i></b>
 </div>
 <hr/>